fsprojects/Paket/docs/content/local-file.md

 In this tutorial you will learn how `paket.local` can help you to speed up your development process.

-The Paket porjetc uses [Argu](http://fsprojects.github.io/Argu/) as one of its own dependencies.
+The Paket project uses [Argu](http://fsprojects.github.io/Argu/) as one of its own dependencies.
 Argu is a library that allows to manage command line parameters:

 `paket.dependencies` ([browse](https://github.com/fsprojects/Paket/blob/master/paket.dependencies))